"We’re talking about the artistry of what we each do here, based on observation and reasonable scientific speculation."

 - Michael Phillips- Author of "The Apple Grower"

 There are lots of terms today that try to describe how our food is grown.
 For us growing apples that are “organic" is not the holy grail.
 Growing in a truly sustainable, holistic manner is, or at least should be; organic is just one part of this approach.
 Either way, it is a very challenging way to grow.
 We view our orchard management plan as part of our responsibility as stewards of this property, which also provides maple syrup, firewood, sheep pasture, grain, and vegetables from our gardens.
 In order to be good hosts for the creatures we share this property with, we choose management practices that encourage a functioning ecosystem in our orchard, rather than disrupting it.

 Thus, we encourage healthy trees with good pruning, a diverse understory, and healthy soil.
-We also use the least toxic pest and disease controls available; for example, to prevent insect damage early in the growing season we spray clay on the trees.
+We also use the least toxic pest and disease controls available; for example, to prevent insect damage early in the growing season we spray clay ( product name, Surround) on the trees.
 This clay is irritating to insects, especially those trying to eat or lay eggs on the trees, but is not toxic even to the pests.
 We use very low amounts of sulfur a couple of times in the spring to fight off the apple scab fungus, which can prevent any edible apples from developing on susceptible trees if left unchecked.
 We try to pick up all drops, which might harbor next year’s pests if left on the ground.
-We also spray Bacillus thuringiensis for codling moth, which is a bacteria that is toxic only to caterpillars that eat it.
+We also spray Cyd-X, a species-specific virus, to combat codling moth.
 All of these approaches require close attention to what is going on in the orchard, so that they can all be timed and deployed in a way to maximize their efficiency, and minimize the need for additional spraying.
 The safety of these management practices is evident in the astounding number of bird nests we see throughout the orchard, the diversity of insects, spiders, and other small inhabitants in the trees, and the frequent signs of larger visitors including deer, bear, coyotes and foxes.